A class of Finite difference Methods for solving inhomogeneous damped wave equations: Abstract

 \section{Abstract}

-In this paper, a class of finite difference numerical technique is presented for the solution of the second-order linear inhomogeneous damped wave equation.
-The consistency, stability and convergences of these numerical schemes are discussed.
-The results obtained are compared to the exact solution as well as ordinary explicit, implicit finite difference methods, and the fourth-order compact method (FOCM) of \cite{hussain2012fourth}.
+In this paper, a class of finite difference numerical techniques is presented to solve the second-order linear inhomogeneous damped wave equation.
+The consistency, stability, and convergences of these numerical schemes are discussed.
+The results obtained are compared to the exact solution, ordinary explicit, implicit finite difference methods, and the fourth-order compact method (FOCM).
 The general idea of these methods is developed by using $C_0$-semigroups operator theory.
 We also showed that the stability region for the explicit finite difference scheme depends on the damping coefficient.